Why every blogger must consider Pinterest if they want to be successful

 Let’s talk about Evergreen Content

-Evergreen content is that content that will always remain relevant and is never overtaken by time because the content adds value and is popular.
-You will continue to get traffic to your website or blog if you produce more of such content.
+Evergreen content is that content that remains relevant and current because the content adds value and is popular.
+You continue to get traffic to your website or blog if you produce more of such content.

-The lifespan of a Pinterest pin is three and a half months not a one-time click and done as the case with other social media channels therefore uploading pins and linking back to such content in your site will definitely boost your audience.
+The lifespan of a Pinterest pin is three and a half months, not a one-time click.
+Uploading pins and linking back to such content on your site will definitely boost your audience.

 Pinterest is a Search Engine

 Just like YouTube, Pinterest is also designed to be a search engine.